 We’ve included the African Wildcat because though it is not a domesticated animal, Egyptians used it to create the domestic cats we see today more than 10,000 years ago.
 You can still find these solitary and peaceful cats living in the area today.
 Most are a sandy brown or grey color, and they closely resemble domestic cats but tend to be a little larger.

 The Shirazi is an attractive and cuddly cat similar to the Persian cat.
 It has large round eyes and a fluffy tail.
 Most owners mention that this is one of the friendliest cat breeds you can find.
 It will spend much of its time trying to convince you to let it sit on your lap.
 It likes warm weather and will often cuddle up in a cozy bed if it’s not on your lap, and it doesn’t like to be alone for several hours at a time.

 The Nile Valley Egyptian Cat is a modern version of an ancient breed.
 These cats are the feral domestic cats of Egypt, and some believe the breeds are thousands of years old.
 The breed is up for standardization, and there are a wide variety of colors and patterns available in three categories: standard, agouti, and lybica.

 5. Savannah Cat

-Breeders create the Savannah cat by mixing a domesticated cat with a Serval, a wildcat native to Africa.
+Breeders create the Savannah cat by mixing a domesticated cat with a serval, a wildcat native to Africa.
 Breeders often use the Chausie, Bengal, and Persian cat breeds to create the Savannah cat because of the unique marking the mixture will create.
-The temperament can vary based on the parents, but most are extremely loyal, never venturing far from their owner.
-If not properly socialized at an early age, these cats can become fearful, growling, and hissing at strangers or hiding away until they leave.
+The temperament can vary based on the parents, but most are extremely loyal, never venturing far from their owners.
+If not properly socialized at an early age, these cats can become fearful, growling and hissing at strangers or hiding away until they leave.